Altaxo/Altaxo/features.md

 * Addin support (addins are DLLs that are linked to the program, see the SharpDevelop project)

 ### Localization
-Altaxo is designed with an english user interface.
+Altaxo comes with an english user interface.
 The code (the class names and the comments) you can refer to in your scripts is also in english.
 So far no plans exist to localize Altaxo to other languages.
-Due to the nice localization support of the SharpDevelop project used for the Gui, it should be possible to localize Altaxo for other languages.
+Due to the localization support of the SharpDevelop project used for the Gui, it should be possible to localize Altaxo for other languages.